Updated on January 23, 2017

 Names of people in the video/picture

 Technical tips: Smart phone cameras work just fine for these purposes.
 Hold your camera horizontally.
 Don’t forget to come with a full battery and some storage space.
 Higher-res is always better.
-Try to keep your videos short and sweet—we love your 5 minute videos, but others may not watch the whole thing.
+Try to keep your videos short and sweet—we love your five minute videos, but others may not watch the whole thing.

 At an event or town hall: Appoint a member of your group to be the documentarian for the day.
 Think ahead and have your documentarian find a good spot to see both a question asker and the Member of Congress.